 The Marine Gunnery Sergeant John David Fry Scholarship

-The Marine Gunnery Sergeant John David Fry Scholarship amends the Post-9/11 GI Bill® to include the children and surviving spouses of servicemembers who died in the line of duty after September 10, 2001.
+The Marine Gunnery Sergeant John David Fry Scholarship amends the Post-9/11 GI Bill® to include the children and surviving spouses of servicemembers who died in the line of duty on or after September 11, 2001.
 The scholarship includes tuition and fees (with limits), a monthly living stipend and book allowance.
 Entitlement is up to 36 months at the 100% level.

-Children of active duty members of the Armed Forces who died in the line of duty after September 10, 2001, are eligible for this benefit.
+Children of active duty members of the Armed Forces who died in the line of duty on or after September 11, 2001, are eligible for this benefit.

-• A child may begin an approved program of education before the age of 18.
+• A child may begin an approved program of education at the age of 18 or after high school graduation (whichever comes first).

 • A child’s marital status has no effect on eligibility.

-Surviving spouses of active duty members of the Armed Forces who died in the line of duty after September 10, 2001, are also eligible for this benefit.
+Surviving spouses of active duty members of the Armed Forces who died in the line of duty on or after September 11, 2001, are also eligible for this benefit.

 • A surviving spouse will lose eligibility to this benefit upon remarriage